 Plants That Shouldn't Be Pruned

-Some plants rarely need to be pruned, but some should never be pruned at all.
-Palms and Norfolk Island pines both form a terminal dominant bud but do not have any latent buds further down.
+Some plants rarely need pruning and others should never be pruned at all.
+Palms and Norfolk Island pines both form a terminal dominant bud, but do not possess latent buds.
 Removing the dominant bud will kill the plant, so it's best to let these species be.
 Similarly, many varieties of orchids cannot be pruned beyond removing dead flower spikes.
 Do so at the point where the spike comes out of the leaves, and hopefully, you'll see blooms again after several months.